corda/corda-docs-portal/content/en/platform/corda/1.2/cenm/upgrade-notes.md

  }
 ```

-This step doesn’t relate to Signing Service as it doesn’t use a database.
+This step does not relate to Signing Service as it does not use a database.
 The upgrade process is just a drop-in replacement of the existing JAR files with `<service>-1.1.1.jar`.
 Ensure the services are not running before replacing the JAR files.

 ### Dynamic loading of HSM JAR files